what’s this space really about?

 It was like my identity – that was rooted in all these other things and according to what I thought others wanted me to be – totally fell apart, went limp, died, vanished.
 Like I had been operating through life in the dark only to suddenly have the light switch turn on.

-After having met my now-husband from online dating, finally finishing college after nine years, getting married, and reaching this point of feeling stuck and completely alien, I was able to focus on something I was actually passionate about while unpacking the many boxes (of pain, thoughts and feelings, memories, realizations, regrets and dreams) I had stowed away all these years.
+After having met my husband from online dating, finally finishing college after nine years, getting married, and reaching this point of feeling stuck and completely alien, I was able to focus on something I was actually passionate about while unpacking the many boxes (of pain, thoughts and feelings, memories, realizations, regrets and dreams) I had stowed away all these years.

 I really wanted to help people navigate relationships in life, as someone with a fairly unique view and position on Love, commitment and connections.